EU Travel Information & Authorisation System

 EU Travel Information & Authorization System is an Automated IT system created to identify any risks associated with a visa-exempt visitor travelling to the Schengen Area.
 All visa-exempt third-country nationals who plan to travel to the Schengen area will have to apply for travel authorisation through this system prior to their trip.
 The information gathered via the system, in full respect of fundamental rights and data protection, will allow for advance verification of potential security or irregular migration risks.

 The ETIAS authorisation is NOT a visa.
 Nationals of visa liberalisation countries will still be able to travel without a visa but will be required, as a mandatory condition for entry to the Schengen area, to obtain a travel authorisation prior to their travel.

-The ETIAS will be rolled out in 2020
+The ETIAS will be rolled out by the end of 2022.

 The Background of ETIAS

 The introduction of ETIAS is decided in November 2016.
 After the terrorist attacks in France and Belgium, the European Commission has been implementing ETIAS as part of strengthening the security of the EU.
 ETIAS prevents threats outside the EU in advance, keeps it safe, and is also introduced as a measure against refugee inflow problems.
 Therefore, the travel application system checks beforehand whether the traveller is allowed or refused to travel to the EU.
 The final immigration decision will be made by the local immigration officer.
 By checking visa-exempt third country tourists in advance, it is possible to make entry immigration easier and to drastically reduce the number of entry refusals.